yoshihikosuzuki/ant-asm-workflow/README.md

 ## Using template directory

 To automatically generate the directory structure above and to provide scripts to run several tools, we have a ready-made template directory named `template/`.
-The contents in the template directory are the following:
+The contents in the template directory (except symlinks) are the following:

 ```
 template/